kodemakers/sample-bloc/README.md

-# Quotes with Flutter (3.19.0) and Bloc
+# Sample Flutter (3.19.0) with Bloc
-A Flutter app showcasing state management with Bloc, featuring paginated quotes display.
+A Flutter app showcasing state management with Bloc, featuring pagination.
 Developed adhering to strict Dart guidelines.